Georgia golf course shooting: Two more bodies found, suspect at large, police say

 Both victims had suffered gunshot wounds, the Atlanta Journal-Constitution reported.

-The suspect was described as 6-ffot-1 with long hair, wearing a white or light-colored shirt and dark work pants, the newspaper reported.
+The suspect was described as 6-foot-1 with long hair, wearing a white or light-colored shirt and dark work pants, the newspaper reported.

 One member of the golf course described hearing a disturbance Saturday.